top of page

 • HIV, HEP C

-• Minor salivary gland biopsy (MSGB)- if SSA negative- Usually via rheumatology consult.
+• If SSA-negative, minor salivary gland biopsy (MSGB), usually ordered via rheumatology consult.

-Even if your patient has a textbook Sjogren’s presentation and a positive SSA, a rheumatologist with Sjogren’s expertise should confirm the diagnosis as well as look for other rheumatologic diseases that often co-exist with Sjogren's.
+Even if your patient has a textbook Sjogren’s presentation and a positive SSA, a rheumatologist with Sjogren’s expertise should confirm the diagnosis and look for other rheumatologic diseases.
 Most rheumatologists prefer completion of preliminary lab work prior to referral.
 They typically often order additional tests for further evaluation.

 bottom of page